hacktoon/mel/docs/scopes.md

 ```

 The key must be a path or a null key `:`.
-The expressions can be flags, relations or objects.
-All flags and relations will be considered the scope's metadata.
+The expressions can be tags, relations or objects.
+All tags and relations will be considered the scope's metadata.

 ## Applications